Aug 19, 2020 Britney Blomquist

 • Remove distractions by staying off your phone and other websites – close those tabs!

-Tip #3: Dress the Part
+Tip 3: Dress the Part

-Dress appropriately, brew yourself a nice coffee and gather the items required to ensure you’re taking notes the same way you would at an in-person conference.
+Take the time to prepare for the virtual conference as you would for an in-person conference.
+Dress appropriately, brew yourself a nice cup of coffee, and gather the items you need to ensure you're taking notes the same way you would at an in-person conference.
 You could even buy some pastries to treat yourself like you would at an in-person conference!

 This kind of preparation sets the tone for the conference and puts you in the mindset that this is a special event.

-Tip #5: Engage!
+Tip 5: Engage!

-Conferences bring together people from different locations who share a common interest or work in similar roles, and they’re a great way to meet new people in your industry!
-It’s important to try to connect and engage with virtual conference attendees too.
-While it might feel strange if you’re new to the virtual conference world, rest assured there are some excellent networking opportunities online!
+Conferences bring together people from different locations who share a common interest or work in similar roles, and they're a great way to meet new people in your industry!
+It's important to try to connect and engage with virtual conference attendees, too.
+While it might feel strange if you're new to the virtual conference world, rest assured, there are some excellent networking opportunities online!

-Every conference will be different, but so far, we’ve seen virtual conference organizers set up special slack channels, Facebook groups, and breakout Zoom rooms reserved solely for engaging, connecting and networking.
+Every conference will be different, but so far, we've seen virtual conference organizers set up special Slack channels, Facebook groups, and breakout Zoom rooms reserved solely for engaging, connecting and networking.

-Social Media:
+Social media:

 Connecting with attendees on social media is something you can start even before the event begins.